 - Representatives who all have years of experience in the legal trade.

-- We offer a free, no obligation consultancy session to discuss your claim.
+- A free, no-obligation consultancy session to discuss your claim.

-- We can arrange an appointment for you to visit a local doctor and ensure you’re correctly diagnosed.
+- Arrange an appointment for you to visit a local doctor and ensure you’re correctly diagnosed.

-Being injured in a car accident can be difficult, especially if you are the passenger.
-Even if you would like to know how much a passenger can get in a car accident, our friendly advisors are here to help.
-However, there are ways in which you can seek compensation for your injury.
+If you would like to know more about passenger compensation or passenger car accident claims, passenger payouts our advisors are here to help.
 When you are ready to file your claim, you can reach out to us to get your claim started.
 To do this, either call 0800 073 8804 or fill out the form on our website.
 You could be speaking to one of our representatives in no time at all.

 Find out how much you could claim for whiplash with this passenger whiplash claim calculator page.

-Was you a passenger on a bus? find out the compensation amounts you could receive as for a bus passenger injury.
+Were you a passenger on a bus?
+Find out the compensation amounts you could receive as for a bus passenger injury.